mfonisoprogrammer/calculatorapp-in-javascript/README.md

 # calculatorapp-in-javascript
-calculatorapp built in javascript one hour coding no stopping
+I bulit this calculator app   in html ,css and javascript which i used one hour to  code the calculator app with no stopping  of coding.